ApiniLabs/PAC-Attributes/README.md

 #### Choice of Keys

 Keys of `attribute groups` and `attributes` SHOULD be chosen with respect to the area of concern to which an attribute belongs (e.g. generic metadata, chemistry, safety, logistics).
 Keys CAN also refer to your own domain (e.g. https://mettorius.com/terms/maximum-weight).
-Use this option as a last resort.
 It is RECOMMENDED the key is an active endpoint, where a definition and translations are displayed.

 To ensure interoperability, implementers SHOULD prefer identifiers from well-known authoritative sources before defining their own.
 > [!NOTE]
 >The use of such standardized keys enables clients to discover and process information in a predictable manner.
 For example a client that understands the https://schema.org/image key can reliably fetch and display product images.
 Or a lab instrument looking for melting point keys can find them, retrieve values, and even suggest a method for substance verification.